 I'm refinancing my current property to a BTL mortgage with Bank of Ireland and intend to use the remaining equity towards further property.
 The location we are talking about is Bedfont.
 Will your conveyancers be able to act for both sets of banks and tie in the two deals?

 Do use our search tool on this page to check that the solicitors are approved by both mortgage companies.
 Having checked that they are your lawyer should be able to tie up the two conveyancing matters but you should talk with you lawyer and communicate your expectations and needs.

 I am in need of some leasehold conveyancing in Bedfont.
 Before I get started I would like to find out the number of years remaining on the lease.

 If the lease is recorded at the land registry - and 99.9% are in Bedfont - then the leasehold title will always include the basic details of the lease, namely the date; the term; and the original parties.
 From a conveyancing perspective such details then enable any prospective buyer and lender to confirm that any lease they are looking at is the one relevant to that title.
 For any other purpose, such as confirming how long the term was granted for and calculating what is left, then the register should be sufficient on it's own.

 I have tried to negotiate informally with with my landlord to extend my lease without any joy.
 Can the Leasehold Valuation Tribunal adjudicate on such matters?
 Can you recommend a Bedfont conveyancing firm to help?

-if there is a absentee freeholder or where there is dispute about the premium for a lease extension, under the relevant statutes it is possible to make an application to the LVT to arrive at the amount due.
+if there is a missing landlord or where there is disagreement about what the lease extension should cost, under the relevant statutes you can apply to the First-tier Tribunal (Property Chamber) to arrive at the sum to be paid.